 Pros

-• +Natural odor resistance for multi-day backpacking
+• +Excellent odor resistance for multi-day wear between washes

-• +Smartwool build quality and material longevity
+• +Smartwool build quality with snap cuffs, flap pockets, and shirttail hem

 Cons